saumya-mt/snapdragon-ai-captioning/Hackathon/README.md

 The `examples/` folder includes sample input and output files to demonstrate SnapSense's capabilities:
 - `example_image.jpg` – A sample image for caption generation.
-- `example_caption.txt` – Shows how the original image is transformed into a caption and text description.
+- `example_caption.jpg` – Shows how the original image is transformed into a caption and text description.
-- `example_vqa.txt` – Demonstrates VQA responses to common image-related queries.
+- `example_vqa.jpg` – Demonstrates VQA responses to common image-related queries.
+- `example_bluetooth.jpg` - Shows console output of image being received via bluetooth and audio file being generated.

 ## Cloud vs. Local Execution